The Importance of Employer Branding in Recruitment

 1. Grow your talent pipeline

 A reputable employer brand means that candidates are already familiar with your organization’s culture.
-They've interacted with your employer branding content on social media and are probably connected to some of your staff on LinkedIn.
+They've interacted with your employer branded content on social media and are probably connected to some of your staff on LinkedIn.
 These people are more likely to apply to your open roles than someone who's never heard of your company.

 2. Hire A+ talent quickly

-Employer branding speeds up your time to hire by up to 50%.
+It speeds up your time to hire by up to 50%.
 Thanks to your robust talent pipeline, you can fill positions as they become available rather than leaving open positions on your website and job boards for months on end.

 3. Reduce your cost of hiring